 PRODUCTS/SERVICES MUST BE APPROVED BY THE INSTRUCTOR.
-This should be done by e-mail.
+This should be done by email.
 Fictitious products are not permissible.
 Specific guidelines for this assignment will be issued and discussed during a designated class period.
-The product description will consist of the following deliverables:
+Each product description will consist of the following deliverables:

-- Product(s)/Service(s) to be Sold What are the primary features and benefits of your product(s)/service(s)?
-What is your product's competitive advantage? - Identification of 2 primary competitors key features and benefits desired by each - Identification of two primary customer types These must be B2B; description includes a brief overview of what the customer does and why they need your product/service - 10 Questions that you think prospective buyers might ask about your selected product/service - Elevator Speech This part of the exercise requires that you gain the attention of a buyer in a very short period of time...the time it takes to get from the first floor to the top floor of a high rise building in an elevator.
+- Product(s)/Service(s) to be Sold What company are you representing?
+What are the primary features and benefits of your product(s)/service(s)?
+What is your product's competitive advantage? - Identification of 2 primary competitors key features and benefits desired by each - Identification of two primary customer types These must be B2B; description includes a brief overview of what the customer does and why they need your product/service - 10 Questions that you think prospective buyers might ask about your selected product/service - Elevator Speech (Value Proposition) This part of the exercise requires that you gain the attention of a buyer in a very short period of time...the time it takes to get from the first floor to the top floor of a high rise building in an elevator.
 This exercise is real....it is commonly used by prospective entrepreneurs seeking venture capital.
-Venture capitalists do not have time for listening to entrepreneurs drone on about details of their inventions or ideas.
+In a sales context, buyers do not have time for listening to sales professionals drone on about details of their offerings.
 They want to become excited and see the financial potential in an invention or idea in 30 or 40 seconds.
 If you cannot gain someone's attention early, when will you get it?

-Overview of elevator speech - This is a prepared presentation that says a lot in a few words.
+OVERVIEW OF ELEVATOR SPEECH - This is a prepared presentation that says a lot in a few words.
 The core message markets yourself and your organization - make them want to know more.
 Uses - Anywhere - "What do you do?"
 Must know audiences and adapt to them